Susseratal/database/README.md

         I made what should actually have been the requirements file and it's completely empty.
 Apparently this program doesn't require anything.

         why must I break everything I touch?

+To Do:
+        - [ ] Create a functioning loop so that it can append to the table on any given run